 From switching to paper straws to eliminating plastic bags, multiple global franchises have paved the way in sustainability for other businesses to follow suit.
 McDonald’s, Nike, Google, Apple, Nestlé… all of these household names and many more have taken the time and effort to improve their sustainability.
 Amazon even has a dedicated hub to highlight its commitment to sustainability.

-The advert was a powerful display of how exactly we are impacting the environment with the over farming of palm oil.
-It shows a young orangutan, Rang-tan, now without a home and showing the devastating effects of deforestation as a result of over-farming their habitat.
-On release, the video generated over four million views, and as a result spread awareness of the effects of farming palm oil and accumulated over 670,000 signatures on a Change.org petition to get the advert released on television.
+The campaign they created was a powerful display of how exactly we are impacting the environment with the over farming of palm oil.
+It shows a young orangutan, Rang-tan, now without a home and shows the devastating effects of deforestation as a result of over-farming their habitat.
+On release, the video generated over four million views, and as a result, spread awareness of the effects of farming palm oil and accumulated over 670,000 signatures on a Change.org petition to get the advert released on television.
 This collaboration was just one example of a brand embracing sustainability and using their platform to drive real change.

 Our responsibility for the future